Spelkington/spelkington.github.io/_posts/2021-08-05-Because-I-Cannot-Draw.md

 title: A Rant About Game Development - and an Homage to the Coolest Mom
 ---

 Guilty confession: I've had a ROBLOX account for 14 years.
-At 23 years old, that's *more than half my life.* Yeesh.
+At 23 years old, that's *more than half my life.* After picking up development again in 2021, I've had quite the walk through memory lane.

 **UPDATE 9/16:** Removed profanity.
 I cannot expose the children to such atrocities.